LGBTQIA+ SURVIVOR TASK FORCE

 LGBTQIA+ Survivor Task Force

-The LGBTQIA+ Survivor Task Force is a collaborative effort of community organizations in San Diego committed to helping to bridge the gaps in services and barriers to care faced by LGBTQ+ survivors of sexual and relationship violence.
-Our long-term goal is to end sexual violence overall.
+The LGBTQIA+ Survivor Task Force is a collaborative effort of community organizers, partner organizations, and activists in San Diego committed to helping to bridge the gaps in services and barriers to care faced by LGBTQ+ survivors of sexual and relationship violence.

 Join the Task Force Donate Follow Us on Instagram